Yamini2001/LeetCode-Solutions/README.md

   ## Minimum Time Visiting All Points
    Return the minimum time in seconds to visit all the points in the order given by points.

+   ## Separate Sqaures
+   Find the minimum y-coordinate value of a horizontal line such that the total area of the squares above the line equals the total area of the squares below the line.